 Ready to start planning out what to do in Maui?
 Sort out your adventure with this complete guide to the best places to visit in Maui, HI.

-Best places to visit in Maui, HI
+Must-see places to visit in Maui, HI

 Located off the shore of South Maui, the crescent-shaped Molokini Crater formed due to volcanic activity millions of years ago.
 Today, the section of the crater above the surface forms a compact islet that’s been known to man for thousands of years.